• Skip to primary navigation

 Jump to Recipe

-The only guilty pleasure in this chicken salad is the dressing but you can adjust that to make it low fat by substituting some of the ingredients.
-I feel so satisfied after eating this meal and happy that I was able to throw a delicious well balanced meal together in under 10 minutes.
+The only guilty pleasure in this chopped Asian chicken salad is the Asian dressing but you can adjust that to make it low-fat by substituting some of the ingredients.
+I feel so satisfied after eating this chopped salad and happy that I was able to throw a delicious balanced meal together in under 10 minutes.

 • lettuce ( I buy bagged lettuce)